 This IM-1 mission, which includes the nickel microfiche-preserved cover art of Beautiful Bizarre Magazine (Issues 17 to 36), has a planned launch date of December 2022/January 2023.

 Nova Archival Site: Vallis Schrasöteri in Oceanus Procellarum.

 NASA Volatiles Investigating Polar Exploration Rover (VIPER)

-Astrobotic’s Griffin Lunar Lander/NASA VIPER will include the entirety of Beautiful Bizarre Magazine (Issues 17 to 37, exterior and interior).
-Dr. Peralta is currently investigating the possibility of adding all of Issue 38, as well.
+Astrobotic’s Griffin Lunar Lander/NASA VIPER will include the entirety of Beautiful Bizarre Magazine (Issues 8 to 38, exterior and interior).
 NASA expects to launch this mission in November 2024.

 Polaris Archival Site: Lunar South Pole.